samereberlin/LibroJS/README.md

 ## Canvas page support:
-Canvas page are elements designed to behave like regular pages, but instead of displays their inner HTML DOM elements, it renders drawing statements programmatically, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.0_canvasPage.html#firstPage" target="_blank">live preview</a>):
+Canvas pages are elements designed to behave like regular pages, but instead of displays their inner HTML DOM elements, it renders drawing statements programmatically, as demonstrated in the following example (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/examples/ex10.0_canvasPage.html#firstPage" target="_blank">live preview</a>):

 ```html
 <div class="page" id="firstPage">